 How the Feds Measure Poverty in America

-Definition: The Federal poverty threshold is the measurement of poverty in America.
+The Federal poverty threshold is the measurement of poverty in America.
 The U.S. Census Bureau uses it to report how many Americans live in poverty each year.
 The poverty threshold is used for statistical purposes.
-It does not determine qualifications for poverty-reduction programs such as the Affordable Care Act, Medicaid or welfare.
-For that, see Federal Poverty Level.
+It does not determine qualifications for poverty-reduction programs such as the Affordable Care Act, Medicaid, or welfare.
+The government outlines those qualifications with the federal poverty level.

 The Census Bureau's definition of poverty is a little complicated, though.
 First, it's based on pre-tax income.
 This includes earnings, pension or retirement income.
 It also includes interest, dividends, rents, royalties and income from estates and trusts.
 It does not include capital gains or losses.